 NFDRS forecasts will be issued for all RAWS stations within the County Warning Area on a daily basis.
-As NFDRS 2016 is gradually implemented across the Geographic Area, the observations should automatically flow on the NWS Collective (FWO) product that is received from WIMS.
-It is not certain if the collective will even be necessary once NFDRS 2016 is fully implemented.
+NFDRS 2016 is fully implemented across the Geographic Area, the observations should automatically flow on the NWS Collective (FWO) product that is received from WIMS.
+It is not certain how long the collective will be necessary now that NFDRS 2016 is fully implemented.

 The NWS will still need to notify the station owner if they deem the data received from a RAWS to be bad, especially if it is internally inconsistent with general meteorological practices.
 An example of internal inconsistency would include: a negative humidity, an abnormally high temperature, or an abnormally low temperature for the season.
 These things, when they occur, are normally an indication that sensors need to be replaced.